Skip to main content

 • Complete a detailed personality profile

-Match, however, takes a convoluted and frustrating approach to its features.
-Bronze and Silver members can view unlimited profiles and send unlimited Likes, but they can’t read the messages sent to them; daily Intros are the extent of their communication with prospective partners.
-Only starting at the Platinum tier can members chat freely with matches.
+On the other hand, Match takes a convoluted and frustrating approach to its features.
+Bronze and Silver members can’t do anything that would be worthwhile for a prospective dater, not even chat with others.
+Only starting at the Platinum tier can members both write and read messages.
 It’s the one truly useful feature the platform has, and Match restricts it to the top general subscription level.

 Meanwhile, Match seems to do everything it can to obscure the fact that messaging isn’t available to everyone.
-Rather, it outright misrepresents the feature’s accessibility, claiming that even free members can communicate with others — which is true only if you consider one daily Intro to count as communication.
+Rather, it outright misrepresents the feature’s accessibility, claiming that even free members can communicate with others.
+That’s a cooked-up claim that we’ll discuss in more detail later on.

 User experience